 We look forward to welcoming researchers back as soon as possible, but sadly this is likely to be the last phase of reopening the Archives Centre.
 In the coming weeks we will be carefully reviewing what adjustments are needed to our reading room and other spaces in order to be able to provide our services safely.
 The safety of the team, researchers and other visitors are paramount in our decision making.

-The Archives Centre team is currently working from home.
+The Archives Centre team is still mainly working from home.
 Whilst this means that we don’t have access to our precious collections, it also means that we have an opportunity to work on projects that we may not otherwise had time to address.

 Some examples of our home working projects are the transcription of Mary Soames's wartime diaries in preparation for publication next year (to be jointly edited by the Archives Centre and Emma Soames); cataloguing audio material digitised through the Unlocking Our Sounds Heritage project; cataloguing post 1992 Margaret Thatcher papers from digital copies; preparation of our catalogue data for the move to ArchivesSpace archive management system; and planning and assembling online exhibitions.

 We have also been maintaining a social media presence on Instagram and Twitter, even when the Archives Centre was operating with a skeleton staff.